Dark-Light-20/investments-project/invest-web/README.md

 1. Clone the repository
 2. Run `npm install` in the root folder
 3. Run `npm run start <project>` in the root folder.
-You need to specify which project to start: shell, cdt, or fic.
+You need to specify which project to start: shell, home, cdt, or fic.
-4. Open the browser in `http://localhost:4200/`
+4. Open the browser in `http://localhost:<port>/`

 ## Tests